 Research tells us that the development of leadership identity comes in part from hearing about the vicarious experiences of role models who have navigated both challenging and victorious moments.
-We bring women leaders to campus to share their career journey and pathways to success.
+In partnership with the Alumnae Relations office, we bring women leaders to campus to share their career journey and pathways to success.

 This annual conference is designed by girls, for girls.
 Since 2013, The Council for the Advancement of Girls has created the original programming, initiated the fundraising and promotion, booked prominent speakers, and hosted its Leading for Change conference.
 Each year's conference, which is free to attend, explores different topics of interest for high schoolers and is open to girls in our surrounding area.
 More than 30 students work together on each conference, and 60% of our student body participates in the Council for the Advancement of Girls during their four years in Upper School.